nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **Long names** for Financial Plans and Tags may not be fully visible.
+3. **When sorting the list**, we have chosen to not implement returning sorted list to original ordering due to the lack of necessity.
+However, due to feedback, we will implement this in the next release to enable users to return list to original order should they wish to.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary